OpenModelica/OpenModelica/README.cmake.md

 `OM_USE_CCACHE` option is for enabling/disabling ccache support as explained in [2. ccache](#2-ccache).
 It is recommended that you install ccache and set this to ON.

 `OM_ENABLE_GUI_CLIENTS` allows you to enable/disable the configuration and build of the qt based GUI clients and their dependencies.
 These include: OMEdit, OMNotebook, OMParser, OMPlot, OMShell.
 You will need to install and make available the necessary packages (and their dependencies) such as the Qt libs, OpenSceneGraph, OpenThreads ...

+`OM_ENABLE_ENCRYPTION` allows you to enable/disable building OpenModelica with library encryption support.
+Note that, for this to work, you need an additional module which is not distributed in the default OpenModelcia source repository.
+Contact the OpenModelica team if you need encryption support.

 ### 4.1.2.
 OpenModelica/OMCompiler Options
 `OM_OMC_ENABLE_CPP_RUNTIME` allows you to enable/disable the building of the C++ based simulation runtime.
 This requires multiple Boost library components (file_system, program_options, ...)